Apply for Grants (corporations)

 Look for larger companies such as banks, grocery stores, big box stores, etc. that offers grants.
 I came across this grant offered by the Forum Credit Union for any of their FCU members in good standing.
 Applications are accepted until September 1, 2016.
 If you are a FCU member you can apply here.

 Instead of being 1 specific grant, Teachers Count gives you a big list of websites and companies that provide grants.
-This website is nice because it will break the grants down into categories which may give your grant request a higher chance of getting funded.
+This website is nice because it will break the grants down into categories which may give your FREE dollars for your classroom and grant request a higher chance of getting funded.
 You can visit their site here.

 Grant Wrangler also lets you search many grants at one time.
 You can search by categories, keywords, deadlines, etc. You can visit their site here.